 Why write this book?

-For many years, Seneca has sought to break down siloed systems and build a continuum of care across settings.
-In the beginning the agency focused largely on mental and behavioral health interventions, but what we have come to know is that separating a child’s well-being from their success at school is both impossible and absurd.
+For many years, Seneca has sought to break down siloed systems and build a continuum of care across settings and sectors.
+In the beginning, the agency focused largely on mental and behavioral health interventions, but what we have come to know is that separating a child’s well-being from their success at school is both impossible and absurd.
 We hope that this book will serve to articulate a set of ideas that will inspire education and policy leaders to rethink the ways in which they support all students.
 In addition, we hope that the practices described in the book can provide guidance to the many practitioners it requires to enact this important work.
 The trials and tribulations captured throughout the book are a testament to the many amazing staff who have blazed the trail and continue to define what it takes to provide an unconditional education.